 We also got a tour of the plant by one of the people who had this job.
 Looking at what he was doing and the plant overall, I realized that was not something I wanted to do with an engineering degree.

-I applied through a recruiter and the process took 2+ weeks – interviewed at PepsiCo in April 2013.
+I applied through college or university.
+The process took 3 weeks – interviewed at PepsiCo (Plano, TX) in October 2013.

-I applied through college or university and the process took 3 months – interviewed at PepsiCo in September 2013.
+I applied through college or university.
+The process took 3+ months – interviewed at PepsiCo (Plano, TX) in September 2013.

 I met them at a job fair, attended an info-session, and the signup for interviews was pretty open to all engineering majors.
 There were two interviews, both held on campus.
 An initial interview with one team member from the college recruit team, and a second interview at a later late (approx 2 months later) with two interviewers.
 I was contacted the same day after my first interview.